 The Opposition Labour Party called for more answers at the daily COVID-19 briefing held every evening at 10 Downing Street.

-“The public have made extraordinary sacrifices during this pandemic and the lockdown.
+“The public has made extraordinary sacrifices during this pandemic and the lockdown.
 It cannot be one rule for those who set them and another for the British people,” a Labour statement said.

 The Scottish National Party’s Leader in Westminster, Ian Blackford, said Cummings’ position was “untenable” and that the UK Prime Minister has “serious questions” to answer about the reports.